 | Real estate (metro cities) | 6–10% per year |

-Any CAGR below 6% — the approximate inflation rate — means the investment lost purchasing power in real terms, even if the nominal value increased.
-Use the Inflation Calculator to see the real value of a given CAGR after inflation.
+Any CAGR below 6%, roughly the inflation rate, means the investment lost purchasing power in real terms even as the nominal value climbed.
+The Inflation Calculator shows the real value of a given CAGR after inflation.

 When CAGR misleads

-CAGR is manipulated in financial marketing through two techniques.
-First, cherry-picking the measurement period: a fund that was ₹10 NAV at a market bottom and ₹25 NAV at a recent peak shows 20%+ CAGR over that window, which is far higher than its performance over a neutral start date.
-Second, point-to-point selection: a 1-year CAGR of an investment that had a spectacular recent year overstates long-term performance.
+Financial marketing bends CAGR two ways.
+First, by cherry-picking the measurement period: a fund at ₹10 NAV at a market bottom and ₹25 NAV at a recent peak shows 20%+ CAGR over that window, far higher than its performance from a neutral start date would show.
+Second, by point-to-point selection: quoting the 1-year CAGR of an investment that just had a spectacular year overstates its long-term track record.

-The defence is to always check rolling period CAGR — the average CAGR calculated starting from every month over the past 10 years, not just from one chosen start date.
-Rolling CAGRs are published by financial data providers for mutual funds and ETFs.
+The fix is to check rolling-period CAGR, the average CAGR starting from every month over the past 10 years rather than one chosen start date.
+Financial data providers publish rolling CAGRs for most mutual funds and ETFs.

 Step 5: Calculate CAGR in Excel or Google Sheets